vishaal27/DTI-CF/README.md

 # Application of Neural Collaborative Filtering & Deep Matrix Factorization on Drug Target Interaction
-This is code for the course project for the Collaboarative Filtering(CSE640) Fall'18 course offered in IIIT Delhi.
+This is code for the course project for the Collaborative Filtering(CSE640) Fall'18 course offered in IIIT Delhi.

 ## Introduction
 We build a recommender system for drug target interactions using two warm start methods: Neural Collaborative Filtering and Deep Matrix Factorization.
 We apply these methods to the drug target interaction problem to predict what kind of